walmartlabs/concord-website/docs/plugins/http.md

 ### Full Syntax for Secure Request

-Using a basic auth token:
+Using a basic authentication token:

 ```yaml
 - task: http